cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md

 There are an extra 40 seconds given for this potentially slower process: `this.timeout(40_000)`.

 You may want to adjust this time-out value.
-Here it is set at 10 seconds multiplied by the maximum number of transactions in the function.
+Here it is set at _10 seconds multiplied by the maximum number of transactions in the function_.
 Here there are at most 4 transactions when calling the CosmJS faucet.
-Query calls are typically very fast and therefore need not enter in the time-out calculation.
+Query calls are typically very fast, and therefore need not enter in the time-out calculation.

 </HighlightBox>